matt-flaig/Boomi-Platform-Extension/README.md

 ### Built With
-The main frameworks of this extension are the following + the ide used.
+The main frameworks of this extension and IDE used to build this extension.
 * [JQuery](https://jquery.com)
 * [JavaScript](https://www.javascript.com/)
 * [Visual Studio Code](https://code.visualstudio.com/)